grucloud/grucloud/docusaurus/docs/azure/resources/Compute/CloudService.md

               }
             },
             swappableCloudService: {
+              description: 'The id reference of the cloud service containing the target IP with which the subject cloud service can perform a swap.
+This property cannot be updated once it is set.
+The swappable cloud service referred by this id must be present otherwise an error will be thrown.',
               type: 'object',
               properties: { id: { description: 'Resource Id', type: 'string' } },
-              'x-ms-azure-resource': true,
+              'x-ms-azure-resource': true
-              description: 'The id reference of the cloud service containing the target IP with which the subject cloud service can perform a swap.
-This property cannot be updated once it is set.
-The swappable cloud service referred by this id must be present otherwise an error will be thrown.'
             }
           }
         },